• Skip to primary navigation

 Standard Western treatment of equine breathing problems involves prescription medications.

-Most veterinarians prescribe antibiotics for bacterial infection.
+Most veterinarians prescribe antibiotics for bacterial infections.

 Pharmaceutical bronchodilators open the airways, clear mucus, and allow easier breathing.